Anabeesh/anabeesh-provider-android/README.md

-# Arab-focused version of Quora with more sophisticated features
+# Arab-focused version of Quora